 • "[T]here is a reasonable likelihood that a committee can be convened with a balanced representation of persons who (a) can adequately represent the [identifiable and significantly affected] interests and (b) are willing to negotiate in good faith to reach a consensus on the proposed rule."
-173 For the reasons explored previously, it is absolutely imperative that the committee include a balanced set of stakeholders that represents all or nearly all of the key interest groups.
+For the reasons explored previously, it is absolutely imperative that the committee include a balanced set of stakeholders that represents all or nearly all of the key interest groups.
 Any omission of a significant interest group or any imbalance in representation will necessarily lead to charges of favoritism and capture, dooming the process from the very outset.

 It is also critical that the committee is capable of reaching a non-zero sum outcome, such that all stakeholders are satisfied that the committee's product is preferable to what would have been achieved had the agency proceeded with a rule in the absence of convening a negotiated rulemaking committee.
 As in any almost non-zero sum game, some parties will obtain a more favorable outcome than others, but each participant must leave the process believing that its views received a fair hearing and that the final outcome is acceptable.
 Otherwise, disaffected participants are unlikely to live by the bargain reached and may decide to challenge the rule in court, which they remain perfectly free to do.
-174 Indeed, at least one prominent scholar has contended that negotiated rulemaking does not reduce the incidence of litigation surrounding a rule, 175 and the ease with which any disaffected participant can challenge the consensus rule is perhaps one reason why.
-Of course, participants that agreed to the proposed rule text can also challenge the end product in court, but they are presumably much less likely to do so if they believe that the committee's rule is more favorable to their interests than a rule issued exclusively by the agency would be.
+Indeed, at least one prominent scholar has contended that negotiated rulemaking does not reduce the incidence of litigation surrounding a rule, and the ease with which any disaffected participants that agreed to the proposed rule text can also challenge the end product in court, but they are presumably much less likely to do so if they believe that the committee's rule is more favorable to their interests than a rule issued exclusively by the agency would be.